zaber04/ip-address-manager/README.md

 ## Authentication

-We will use JWT for stateless authentication.
+I will be using JWT for stateless authentication.
 Each microservice will be careful to avoid algo none attack.
 This choice comes with the requirement of implementing a centralized blacklist (SPOF) or kafka based decentralized event subscription based blacklist.
-However, for simplicity, we didn't implement a authorization revokation mechanism.
+However, for simplicity, I didn't implement a authorization revokation mechanism.

 ## Authorization

-We are assuming, all logged in users have access to all routes and hence didn't implement acess control policy.
-Hence we didn't implement access control policy (role based, host based, time based, location based) or any SOD matrix.
+I am assuming, all logged in users have access to all routes and hence didn't implement acess control policy.
+Hence I didn't implement access control policy (role based, host based, time based, location based) or any SOD matrix.

 ## Subsctiption